purduerov/X13_Embedded/References/Readme.md

 I recommend turning these on in every project you make.
 Go to Project > Properties > C/C++ Build > Settings > MCU GCC Compiler > Miscllaneous.
 Don't forget to add them for Debug and Release.
 * `-Wshadow` - Warns if you declare a variable with the same name as a global variable.
+* `-Winline` - Warns if a function specified as inline can't be inlined.
 * `-Wvla` - Warns if a variable length array (vla) is written.
 * `-Wstrict-prototypes` - This requires complete prototypes / forward declarations of functions.
 In C, a function declaration like `void func()` is actaully a function that can take any number of arguments,